mumarh/TODO-LIST-APP/README.md

 - Tasks are saved and retrieved from `localStorage` to maintain state between sessions.
 - The date and time update every second.
-- User interactions like adding, completing, deleting, and clearing tasks update the UI and localStorage accordingly.
+- User interactions like adding, updating, completing, deleting, and clearing tasks update the UI and localStorage accordingly.

 ---